 Where you’ll be / Who will be there: At home, or out and about town.
 Support people, doula, friends, family.
 Whoever helps mom feel relaxed, loved, and supported.

 Breathing techniques: No special techniques needed to cope with contractions when labor begins.
 When you need to do something to cope: Begin and end contractions with a deep cleansing breath, use deep abdominal breathing thru contraction.
 As labor demands more, switch to active labor breathing techniques.

 Comfort Techniques: Alternate rest and relaxation, distracting activities, and labor-enhancing activities.
 Being active can help labor to progress, but it’s important not to exhaust yourself.
 Treat this as a vacation day.
 Start a fun project, or work on a hobby that you normally don’t have time to do.

-Positions: It’s better to be upright (standing or stting) than lying down.
+Positions: It’s better to be upright (standing or sitting) than lying down.
 Gravity helps bring baby down in your pelvis: the pressure of baby’s head on your cervix can help your cervix to dilate more quickly.
-Try to sit in ways that open up your pelvis (see example on the left.)
+Try to sit in ways that open up your pelvis.

 If labor is moving slowly: There’s no need to rush early labor.
 Try to stay calm and relaxed and take good care of yourself.
 If it’s night-time, try to get some rest so you have more energy for active labor in the morning.
 To help you rest: take a warm bath (might slow contractions a little) and drink something soothing (warm milk, chamomile tea).
 If it’s daytime, and you want to move labor along, you can consult with caregiver about the idea of using natural augmentation such as nipple stimulation, orgasm, or acupressure.